 While Laudrup’s career path was entirely textbook for a man of his many outstanding talents, Elkjær instead undertook a wonderfully meandering route through his.
 Laudrup, with a career which took in a flirtation with Liverpool, before spells with Juventus, Barcelona and Real Madrid, is vividly contrasted by Elkjær, who spent his peak years with Lokeren and Hellas Verona.

-Elkjær’s formative years within the professional game probably go a long way in explaining why he later allowed his career to take a more sedate path.
-Fast-tracked into the Danish under-21 side at the age of 18, he quickly became one of Europe’s most sought-after teenagers, after scoring seven goals in just 15 outings for Vanløse IF.
+Elkjær’s formative years within the professional game go a long way in explaining why he later allowed his career to take a more sedate path.
+Fast-tracked into the Denmark under-21 side at the age of 18, he quickly became one of Europe’s most sought-after teenagers after scoring seven goals in just 15 outings for Vanløse IF.

 By the age of 19, and during the early exchanges of the 1976/77 season, Elkjær was heading to the Bundesliga, with FC Köln edging out VfB Stuttgart in a hotly contested battle for his services.
 His debut for the club came swiftly, as he was thrown into a second round, second leg UEFA Cup encounter with Grasshoppers Zürich, making an explosive entrance for his new team by scoring twice in a 3-2 victory.